David-Worboys/QTPYGUI/README.md

 GUI designers, and the application programmer writes the UI as just another part of the code.
-This is an old idea, going back at least to the early 1980's and applications like dBase II and Clipper but just because it is old does not mean it is bad ot not relevant.
+This is an old idea, going back at least to the early 1980's and applications like dBase II and Clipper but just because it is old does not mean it is bad or not relevant.

 ### Notes
 1. Development of QTPYGUI started privately in 2020, moving to a public release in 2024.